2akia/Console-Finances/README.md

 ## Introduction

-This project is when we were tasked with creating code for analyzing the financial records of a company.
+This project is about when we were tasked with creating code for analyzing the financial records of a company.

 # Installation